-- Written essay (High-quality work following the writen guidelines)
+- Written essay (High-quality work following the written guidelines)

-For current UST students or transfer students, there are two factors:
+For current St. Thomas students or transfer students, there are two factors:

-- Written essay (High-quality work following the writen guidelines)
+- Written essay (High-quality work following the written guidelines)

 The Aquinas Scholars is a selective program.
 Written essays are carefully judged by a panel of Faculty and by the faculty director for evidence of academic skill in the areas of written expression, critical thinking, and creativity.
 Not everyone who meets the test score and g.p.a. guidelines is admitted to the program.
 The quality of the written essay is the final determining factor.

 If you enter the program as a current St. Thomas student, you need to take three honors sections and three honors seminars to graduate as an Aquinas Scholar.
 Seminars are usually taken as overloads or as J-term courses during the junior and senior years.
 Honors sections, on the other hand, involve general requirements, some of which you will have completed by the end of the current semester.
 To determine if you have enough opportunities to take honors sections with your remaining general education requirements, click on this pdf link and complete the checklist.

 Honors courses are not harder than other courses, as long as students have the natural ability needed to "keep up."
 In honors sections faculty are encouraged to teach the same curriculum as in their "regular" sections, but to cover the basics more quickly and to move on to a more in-depth examination of topics that the extra time allows, to give students more responsibility for things like choosing discussion topics, and to allow students greater freedom and creativity in their work.
 Honors courses are not graded on a curve.
 (If they were, the same quality work that would have produced a grade of "A" in a regular section might be given a grade of "B" or "C" in an honors section).
 Instead, faculty make sure not to "penalize" students for being in the honors program.